 Joseph Mueller is a trial and appellate lawyer specializing in complex litigations involving intellectual property.
 He plays a leading role in both traditional patent litigations and interdisciplinary cases involving issues such as antitrust and competition law, contracts and licensing and trade secrets.
 He co-leads the firm’s initiative focused on matters at the intersection of intellectual property and antitrust law.
 In addition, he represents clients who work on wide-ranging technologies in high-tech and other industries.

-Mr. Mueller has argued before federal and state appeals courts, including the United States Courts of Appeals for the Federal Circuit, Fourth Circuit, and Ninth Circuit.
+Mr. Mueller’s trial experience is considerable, and includes many high-stakes matters in federal and state courts and the International Trade Commission.
+He has argued before federal and state appeals courts, including the United States Courts of Appeals for the Federal Circuit, Fourth Circuit and Ninth Circuit.